argonne-lcf/ALCFBeginnersGuide/polaris/00_scheduler.md

 ```bash
 qstat -u <username>
 ```
-without specifying the `username` we will get a full printout of every job queued and running.
+without specifying the `username` we will get a full print out of every job queued and running.
 This can be overwhelming so using the `username` reduces the output to jobs for just that `username`.
+Adding `alias qsme='qstat -u <username>'` to your `.bashrc` is a nice shortcut.

 ![polaris_hello_world](media/polaris_qsub_hello_world.gif)